 Remember Important Dates

-You can set reminders in your calendar, download a wedding countdown app, or use an old-fashioned planner.
+You can set reminders in your calendar, download a countdown app, or use an old-fashioned planner.
 Ideas for dates include six months out, one month out, and one week out.

 You can also congratulate them when they have their bachelorette party, celebrate their bridal shower, or receive their marriage license.
 While the wedding itself is the biggest celebration, these smaller events are also important as a bride and groom start their new life.

 If you can afford to, consider visiting your friend after their big day.
 A personal visit would show that you still care about your friendship even if you had to miss her big day.
 It may turn out to be more meaningful for them than other wedding gifts.
 If the timing works out better, you can even see her prior to the big day and offer to do some crafts or go dress shopping.
 That way, you’ll feel more involved and confident in your relationship going forward.

 Zina Kumok is a writer, speaker, and coach.

 Any third-party resources or websites referenced above are not under our control.
 We cannot guarantee and are not responsible for the accuracy of the resources, websites, or any products or services available through such resources or websites.